-When the participation exemption was introduced, the government specifically discussed the possibilities, under the legislation, to package valuable assets, businesses and real estate into an AB, as a way to avoid tax.
+When the participation exemption was introduced, the government specifically discussed the possibilities, under the legislation, to package valuable assets, businesses and real estate into an AB as a way to avoid tax.
 The government's standpoint was and still is not to introduce any legislation hindering packaging.
 'Packaging' is based on the possibilities to move tangible and intangible assets from one company to another without triggering tax and has been used frequently since the participation exemption rules were introduced.
 An entire market has developed within this area, particularly for the packaging of real estate.
-A common structure is to pushdown real estate into a subsidiary, in the form of an AB, and then sell the shares of the subsidiary to the buyer.
+A common structure is to push down real estate into a subsidiary, in the form of an AB, and then sell the shares of the subsidiary to the buyer.
 The pushdown is subject to certain limitations.
 The whole structure is based upon the possibility to transfer assets without any tax being imposed on the level of the transferor.
-In those cases, the assets are sold to a company within a company group for a price equal to the booked value.
+In those cases, the assets are sold to a company within a company group for a price equal to the book value.
 Such a transfer can always be concluded if the companies involved qualify for intra-group contributions.
 In other cases, it is only possible to make a tax-exempt transfer if the entire business is transferred or if a specific division, which is conducted as a separate business and which can function as a stand-alone entity, is transferred.
-In many cases, real estate is allowed to be spun off as a separate business and can therefore generally be transferred at book value without triggering taxation.
-Since the risks involved are high, it is recommended that every case is properly examined.
+In many cases, real estate is allowed SWEDEN to be spun off as a separate business and can therefore generally be transferred at book value without triggering taxation.

-The lack of thin capitalisation rules, the unlimited deduction of interest payments, the lack of withholding tax on interest payments and the participation exemption all support highly effective cross-border financing structures using a Swedish company, both as a traditional holding company and as a group financing company.
+The lack of thin capitalisation rules, the unlimited deduction of interest payments, the lack of withholding tax on interest payments and the participation exemption all support highly effective crossborder financing structures using a Swedish company, both as a traditional holding company and as a group financing company.
 Interest payments may flow to any jurisdiction in the world without triggering withholding tax.
 The only limitation that applies for a full interest deduction is when the interest paid exceeds the market interest rate in the country from which the loan originates.
-From 1 January 2009 limitations regarding deductions of interest will apply between related companies.
-The limitations apply if the interest bearing debts originates from the acquisition of shares from a related company (or other ownership instruments).
+The priority of the underlying debt does not affect interest deductibility per se, but from a transfer pricing perspective, a subordinated loan may motivate a higher interest rate than senior debt and the priority of the debt may therefore indirectly affect interest deductibility.
+From 1 January 2009 limitations regarding deductions of interest apply between related companies.
+The limitations apply if the interest-bearing debts originate from the acquisition of shares from a related company (or other ownership instruments).
 However, the limitation does not apply if the interest is paid to a related company in a country in which the interest would be subject to an income tax rate of at least 10 per cent or it can be proven that the main reason for the acquisition and the debt structure is based on business reasons.
 If the limitation applies the interest will not be tax-deductible.